|Gray text =

 The beautiful screenshots of Ash, Pikachu, and their friends and Pokémon are from various themes and episodes from Pokémon

-(Kanto/Orange Islands/Johto series), Advanced Generation, Diamond & Pearl, and Best Wishes!/Black & White
+(Kanto/Orange Islands/Johto series), Advanced Generation, Diamond & Pearl, Best Wishes!/Black & White, and XY

 Dream Valley | Oak Branch Woods | We All Live in a Pokémon World | Kimberly's Attic